-For dwelling and personal property coverage, one of two values applies: replacement cost or actual cash value.
-With replacement cost value, the home or personal property will be covered for the actual cost to replace what is damaged in a covered loss, without depreciation being a contributing factor.
-Actual cash value factors in depreciation, which may not be enough to replace items new.
-Some insurance companies automatically include replacement cost for these coverages, while others require it be added for an additional premium cost.
+For dwelling and personal property coverage, either replacement cost or actual cash value applies.
+With replacement cost value, the home or personal property would be covered for the cost to replace what is damaged in a covered loss at the time of the claim, without depreciation.
+Actual cash value considers depreciation when determining your claim payout amount.
+Some insurance companies automatically include replacement cost for dwelling and personal property coverage, while other companies require it be added as an endorsement.

-- Policy number: The unique number identifying your property and the coverages included.
+- Policy number: The unique number identifying your policy.
 This number is used in all transactions, including filing and tracking a claim.

-- Policyholder address: The location of the insured property, may or may not be the same as the mailing address.
+- Property address: The location of the insured property, which may or may not be the same as the mailing address.

-- Policy period: The dates listed are the start and end date of the current policy.
-Most home insurance policies automatically renew a set number of days before the policy period date.
+- Policy period: The dates listed are the start and end dates of the policy term.
+Most home insurance policies automatically renew, but you should contact your property insurer if you receive a nonrenewal notice.

-- Coverages: The specific coverages automatically included in the home insurance policy or selected by the named insured.
+- Coverage types and limits: The specific coverage types included in the home insurance policy or selected by the named insured.

 Home insurance policy exclusions

-A policy exclusion on your homeowners insurance indicates a loss or scenario that is specifically not covered.
-The dwelling coverage is typically determined on an open perils basis, which means if coverage is not specifically excluded, it is included.
-For personal property, coverage is based on named perils, which means if the loss is not included, it is excluded from coverage.
-Policy exclusions and claims basis are detailed in the policy jacket and can differ by company and policy type.
+A policy exclusion on your homeowners insurance indicates a loss or scenario, known as perils, that is specifically not covered.
+Policy exclusions are detailed in the policy jacket and can differ by company and policy type.